Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 As stated above, the `Metrics CLI` and [`CI Integrations`](https://github.com/Flank/flank-dashboard/tree/master/metrics/ci_integrations) have a similar logic for the validation process.
 That's why we want to reuse the code across those tools to make it more DRY.

-This section describes the modifications that should be made to the `CI Integrations` tool to reuse the common code from the `Validation` package.
+This section describes the modifications that should be made to the `CI Integrations` tool to reuse the common code from the `validation` package of the [`Metrics Core`](https://github.com/Flank/flank-dashboard/tree/master/metrics/core).

 Assume a `CoolIntegration` as a source party for which we want to provide the config validation.
 Consider the following subsections that describe the changes required to validate the config for the `CoolIntegration`.